RyanLua/Disclip/README.md

 ![Example of clipped message using Disclip](assets/message.png)

+## Add App

+You can add Disclip as a user or server app using the [install link](https://discord.com/oauth2/authorize?client_id=621149242744111114).
+See our [app on the App Directory](https://canary.discord.com/discovery/applications/621149242744111114) for more.

 ## Support Server

 If you have any questions, suggestions, or need help with Disclip, feel free to join our support server on Discord.